In this Article

 Both the above sowing will be done in my greenhouse and sowed in lengths of guttering.

-The growing peas, with the exception of very dwarf or self – supporting varieties, will need some form of support to climb up.
-Short varieties can be supported with shrubby ‘pea sticks’ these are short twiggy branches or pruning and are the traditional way of supporting peas.
+The growing peas, with the exception of very dwarf varieties, will need some form of support to climb up.
+Short varieties can be supported with shrubby ‘pea sticks’ these are short twiggy sticks, branches or prunings and are the traditional way of supporting peas.
 I myself can’t often get sticks so I use netting and canes or string.

-Start harvesting mangetout pods from 2 inches as the main crop of pods come quickly.
-Sugar types can be eaten when young and flat or when the pods are swollen a bit.
+Start harvesting mangetout pea pods from 2 inches as the main crop of pods come quickly.
+Sugar snap types can be eaten when young and flat or when the pods are swollen a bit.
 These can also be used like shelling peas when mature.

 Pests and Diseases

-Mice.
+- Mice.
 Mice and voles are partial to direct sown seeds, if they are a problem you can grow in pots, modules or guttering.

-Pigeons.
+- Pigeons.
 The tender shoots of the plants can be very attractive to pigeons.
 You can cover with cloches or fleece when young or net the whole plants.

-Most of the time the mildew will not grow on your plants but just in case make sure that they are not packed together too closely, as air circulation around the pea plants will make it harder for the fungi to start infecting the plants.
+- Powdery Mildew.
+This is a fungal disease that attacks the foliage and stems.
+Regular watering and mulching helps to prevent attacks.
+Some varieties are more resistant.Most of the time the powdery mildew will not grow on your plants but just in case make sure that they are not packed together too closely, as good air circulation around the pea plants will make it harder for the fungi to start infecting the plants.
+And you can have healthy pea plants throughout the growing season and a plentiful crop too come harvest time.
 If you are growing peas I hope these tips will be of help.